 Employees of the Company and its affiliates, any member of the Board of Directors and any consultant, advisor or other independent service provider to the Company or its affiliates are eligible to receive awards under the Incentive Plan.
-As of the date of this proxy statement, the Company had a total of approximately 2,696 employees who were eligible to receive awards under the Incentive Plan; however, to date, grants have been made only to employees at the level of director or above, with the exception of our one-time grants which were issued to all employees employed as of the date of this proxy statement.
+As of the date of this proxy statement, the Company had a total of approximately 2,696 employees who were eligible to receive awards under the Incentive Plan; however, to date, grants have been made only to employees at the level of director or above, with the exception of our one-time grants which were issued to all employees employed as of the date of our initial public offering in 2010.
+There were approximately 58 employees at the level of director or above as of the date of this proxy statement.
 In addition, our nine non-employee directors are also eligible to receive, and have received, awards under the Incentive Plan.
-Although the Incentive Plan also provides for grants of stock-based awards to consultants and other service providers may not be directly employed by the Company, it is not possible to approximate the number of such consultants and other service providers that are eligible to participate in the Incentive Plan.
+Although the Incentive Plan also provides for grants of stock-based awards to consultants and other service providers, no such grants are currently outstanding under the Incentive Plan.
+Because consultants and other service providers may not be directly employed by the Company, it is not possible to approximate the number of such consultants and other service providers that are eligible to participate in the Incentive Plan.